When adding test results please specify video card and driver version you are using.

 cards.
 ATI users should not experience this problem.

-First of all, be sure that you have 3D Acceleration, for that, type on your console the command:
+First of all, be sure that you have working 3D Acceleration.
+To test this enter the following command in a terminal:

 glxinfo | grep "direct rendering:"